 Recovery from a pelvic exenteration

-Pelvic exenteration is a massive surgery and recovery takes a long time.
-It can take six months to feel fully healed up after this surgery, and up to two years to really appreciate the changes that have been made to how your body works.
+Pelvic exenteration is a massive surgery, and recovery takes a long time.
+It can take six months to feel fully healed after this surgery and up to two years to appreciate the changes made to how your body works.6

-Quality of life takes a dive after surgery, but it improves as you adjust to the new you.
+Quality of life is usually reduced after surgery, but it improves as you adjust to the new you.

 Penetrative sex after a pelvic exenteration